 Faires: The people.

-GenHERation®: What is organizational health, and can you briefly discuss a positive example of organization health seen at Intuitive?
+GenHERation®: What is organizational health, and can you briefly discuss a positive example of organizational health seen at Intuitive?

 Faires: Organizational health is creating an environment where people are engaged, fulfilled, and can do their best work.
 A core component of this is helping people develop their skills and navigate their career path.
 At Intuitive, we believe our people are our most valuable resource.
-The impact of our technology is dependent on great people to design it, build it, sell it, and finance it (to name a few!).
+The impact of our technology is dependent on great people to design it, build it, sell it, and finance it (to name a few).
 Each person at the company plays a very important role in the process and it is our job to create an environment where they can thrive.
 Research has shown that companies that invest in organizational health perform better.
 One example of an organizational health program at Intuitive is our focus on the development of our female leaders.
-Women face different challenges than men in the corporate environment, and it is important we offer development to meet their needs.
+Women face different challenges than men in the corporate environment and it is important we offer development to meet their needs.
 In 2021, we partnered with our female employee resource groups to bring women together from IT, the commercial team, finance, and engineering.
 We dedicated three days to professional development, deepening our connections, and creating a support system.
 The feedback from our participants was excellent and women left feeling connected and empowered.
-We are planning two women in leadership programs for 2022—one for managers and the other for directors.
+We continue to offer these programs annually as they have a lasting impact on women in finance.

 GenHERation®: What distinguishes a good leader from a great leader?